twmr/gerrit.el/README.md

 gerrit.el
 =========

-Gerrit is a great code review tool and a great git hosting serivce.
+Gerrit is a great code review tool and a great git hosting service.
 This package provides an emacs interface for

 * uploading changes (`gerrit-upload`)